John Hickenlooper: 2014

-Hickenlooper won a tightly contested gubernatorial election with a plurality of 49.0% of the vote against Republican businessman Bob Beauprez.
+Hickenlooper won a tightly contested gubernatorial election with 49% of the vote to Republican businessman and former congressman Bob Beauprez's 46%.

 Tenure

-On January 11, 2011, Hickenlooper was sworn in as the 42nd governor of Colorado after winning by 15 points.
+On January 11, 2011, Hickenlooper was sworn in as the 42nd Governor of Colorado after winning by 15 points.
 He was the second Denver mayor ever elected governor.
 His victory was a landslide despite Democrats' poor results overall in the 2010 elections.
 Republicans flipped twelve governorships nationwide in 2010.
 NPR described Hickenlooper as having a "pro-business centrist profile" and as "known to try to build consensus and compromise on tough issues", while 5280 called him as "one of those unicorn-rare, truly apolitical politicians", noting support from business leaders and some Republicans.

 On December 4, 2012, Hickenlooper was elected to serve as vice chair of the Democratic Governors Association.

+On March 18, 2016, Hickenlooper signed bill HB 16–1284 into law, punishing companies for boycotting Israel.

 On August 25, 2017, it was reported that Republican Governor of Ohio John Kasich was considering the possibility of a 2020 unity ticket to run against Donald Trump, with Hickenlooper as vice president.

 Constitutionally limited to two consecutive terms, Hickenlooper could not run for governor in 2018.

 On June 5, 2020, the Colorado Independent Ethics Commission fined Hickenlooper $2,750 for twice violating Colorado's gift ban as governor.
 Hickenlooper received a flight on a private jet owned by homebuilder and donor Larry Mizel, the founder of MDC Holdings.
 He also received private security and a ride to the airport in a Maserati limousine on a trip to the Bilderberg Meetings in Italy.
 The state spent an estimated $127,000 in attorney's fees investigating the violation.